Chad Huffman: Detroit Tigers (second stint)

-Personal
+Personal life

-He is the son of Debbie and Royce Huffman (TCU Horned Frogs football player 1969–73), and has two older brothers, Royce Jr., an all-conference performer in TCU Horned Frogs football and TCU Horned Frogs baseball from 1995 to 1999, and Scott, who played football and baseball at Rice University from 1998 to 2002.
+Huffman is the son of Debbie and Royce Huffman (TCU Horned Frogs football player 1969–73), and has two older brothers.
+Royce Jr. was an all-conference performer in TCU Horned Frogs football and TCU Horned Frogs baseball from 1995 to 1999.
+He was taken by the Houston Astros in the 12th round of the 1999 MLB draft and played for 11 years in the minors.
+Scott played football and baseball at Rice University from 1998 to 2002.